 Undergraduate mail is coordinated by Columbia Mail.
 Mail service is available to undergraduate residents of Columbia Housing only.
-A student retains the same mailbox number for the duration of his or her residence in Columbia Housing, unless s/he takes a voluntary leave of absence, withdraws from classes, or moves off-campus.
+A student retains the same mailbox number for the duration of their residence in Columbia Housing, unless they take a voluntary leave of absence, withdraw from classes, or move off-campus.

 The U.S. Postal Service and couriers like FedEx deliver mail directly to the Student Mail Center in the lower level of Wien Hall.

 Columbia Housing residents use their UNI as the mailbox number to receive mail at Columbia.